robinboncoeur/mygitblender/README.md

 # Caveat
 -- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.
--- Some FigureShader messages are displayed on the Info panel, between the Render Engine dropdown and the Blender Logo now. **However, most error messages will still show up on the System Console or in a popup.**
+-- Some FigureShader messages display on the Info panel, between the Render Engine dropdown and the Blender Logo. **However, most error messages will still show up on the System Console or in a popup.** I have endeavoured to trap for most known errors: however, some will probably still slip through.
+For that reason, the system console is your friend.
 I tend to run Blender from a Terminal window in Linux (Blenderites know this as the console), so I check there for error messages.
 In Windows, you can toggle the System Console under: (Menu) Window > Toggle System Console.
 Mac users, please refer to this page:
 __http://blender.stackexchange.com/questions/6173/where-does-console-output-go__

+-- Remember, this is open-source software: if you break it, you get to keep both pieces. :D

+-- Please contact me if you run into any dramas at robinseahahn at gmail dot com, or (preferably) raise an issue under __https://github.com/robinboncoeur/FigureShaders/issues__.

+# Update Log

 Update 08-Jan-2018: branched to PrinceShader to take advantage of the Principled Shader.
 Restructured a lot of the code, basing it on what I learned from reading JScuptis' fine example.